Pancreatic Cancer

 How is this diagnosed?

 This condition may be diagnosed based on your medical history and a physical exam.
-Your health care provider may check your:
+Your health care provider may:

-If pancreatic cancer is diagnosed, it will be staged to determine its severity and extent.
-Staging is an assessment of:
+If pancreatic cancer is diagnosed, it will be staged to determine severity and extent.
+Staging checks:

 How is this treated?